What is the ASAP Methodology?

-The ASAP (Accelerated SAP) methodology provides the roadmap for optimizing and continuous implementation of SAP systems in business processes.
+The purpose of ASAP is to help project management design SAP implementation in the most efficient manner possible, by effectively optimizing time, people, quality and other resources.
+Using the ASAP methodology, project management provides the roadmap for optimizing and continuous implementation of SAP systems in business processes.
 This solution was developed to guarantee a successful, cost effective and on-time delivery of all project solutions.
-Developed by SAP (System Applications and Products) in order to optimize business suites, the new framework streamlines the use of methods, tools, accelerators and templates that have been the basis of several SAP projects.
+Developed by SAP (System Applications and Products) in order to optimize business suites, this framework streamlines the use of methods, tools, accelerators and templates that were originally developed for SAP projects.

 Phase 1: Project Preparation

-This phase is about the initial planning and preparation to set ASAP goals.
-The phase follows the following three steps:
+This phase focuses on the initial planning and preparation to set ASAP goals.
+The phase typically follows these three steps:

-- Establishing the team – committees, teams (core, project and consulting)
+- Establish the team — committees, teams (core, project and consulting)

 Phase 2: Business Blueprint

-The aim of this phase is to arrive at a common understanding concerned with the procedures intended to support the project and run SAP.
-The Business Blueprint is a detailed documentation of all requirements arrived at during the initial brainstorming and initiation workshops.
+The aim of this phase is to arrive at a common understanding concerned with the procedures intended to support the project.
+The Business Blueprint is a detailed document containing all requirements derived during initial brainstorming and initiation meetings.
 This is also where the project team revises its objectives and goals while setting a schedule for each.

 Phase 3: Realization